maystins/maystins/README.md

 - 💻 passionate about programming and well-organized projects
 - 🌷 i love understanding the "why" behind things
 - 📚 always learning and improving
-- ✨ focused on writing clean and functional code
+- ✨ focused on clean and functional code

 ---